 Are you searching for a custom ROM that helps tweak every last bit of your Android experience?
 Meet MSM-Xtended – A highly customizable, yet another AOSP-based custom ROM whose tweaking abilities are off the charts.

 I tried it on my older Xiaomi Mi A1 and honestly, I think the customizations are a serious overkill here.
 Nonetheless, I know there are a lot of people who want just that.
 Apart from that, it was pretty stable and always stayed up-to-date.
-Hence, it is one of the best android custom ROMs for 2021 for customizations.
+Hence, it is one of the best android custom ROMs in 2022 for customizations.

-Which One’s The Best Android Custom ROMs For 2021?
+Which Is The Best Android Custom ROM For 2022?

 Now, before you start complaining to me about not including your favorite custom ROM on this list, let me tell you that this list is very subjective.
-These custom ROMs are just the mere tip of the proverbial iceberg
+These custom ROMs are just the mere tip of the proverbial iceberg, and your taste will surely differ from anyone else’s.
+However, if you really want some suggestions, there are a few to consider.

 Finally, it is highly recommended to browse through the XDA Forums to keep an eye on what works and the user feedback.
 Certainly, the maintainers and the developers of ROMs for your specific devices play quite a major role.
 Have fun flashing.
 Cheers!